Myths and Facts

 FACT: Jeremy Ben-Ami co-founded Ben-Or Communications in 1998 and left the company at the end of 1999.
 For eleven years, since moving from Israel back to the United States, Ben-Ami has had no involvement in management or operation of the business.
 In that time, he has never received one penny from the company.
 The company is a small business, which pays no dividends and whose shares have no market value.

 FACT: Daniel Levy was part of the original group that conceived of J Street.
-By way of background, he is Israeli and worked for the Israeli government as part of the team negotiating with the Palestinians in the period after Camp David in 2000-2001, including at Taba.
-Prior to that, he was a part of the negotiating team in the mid-90’s during his Israeli Defense Forces service, under Prime Minister Yitzhak Rabin.
+He is Israeli and worked for the Israeli government as part of the team negotiating with the Palestinians in the period after Camp David in 2000-2001, including at Taba.
+Prior to that, he was a part of the negotiating team in the mid-1990’s during his Israeli Defense Forces service, under Prime Minister Yitzhak Rabin.

 Levy has been a life-long Zionist, having made aliyah at age 23 after having been elected president of the World Union of Jewish Students.
 He has worked passionately to secure Israel’s future through a two-state solution for nearly twenty years.

-He believes that resolving the Israeli-Palestinian conflict requires recognition that a root of the conflict lies in the fact that the dream of the Jewish people for a home of their own was partially realized at the expense of Palestinians and led to the creation of a large Palestinian refugee community.
+He believes that resolving the Israeli-Palestinian conflict requires recognition that the dream of the Jewish people for a home of their own was realized in 1948 by a war , one result of which was the creation of the Palestinian refugee crisis.

-Levy went on to say that he sees no reason why Palestinians would agree with his response to that history, “I don’t expect Palestinians to think that.”
-Levy asks hard and challenging questions of all sides while ultimately advocating for a coalition for ending the ’67 occupation.
+Levy went on to say that he sees no reason why Palestinians would agree with his response to that history, “I don’t expect Palestinians to think that,” he said.
+Levy asks hard and challenging questions of all sides while ultimately advocating for a coalition for ending the conflict.

 “The quote here is making the opposite of the point Kristol suggests.
-Levy is arguing that if his opponents’ premise is true, then Israel is not a good idea.
+Levy is arguing that if his opponent’s premise is true, then Israel is not a good idea.
 He is making that point in order to discredit his opponents’ premise.
-This is a very common form of argumentation: if we believe A, then we must believe B, and since B is false, we shouldn’t believe A. For Kristol to site such an argument as evidence the speaker believes B is… completely unsurprising, actually.”
+This is a very common form of argumentation: if we believe A, then we must believe B, and since B is false, we shouldn’t believe A. For Kristol to cite such an argument as evidence the speaker believes B is… completely unsurprising actually.”

 FACT: J Street seeks to widen the pro-Israel conversation and encourage open debate in our community.